jefg60/ansible-master/README.md

 The end result should be that when you push changes to a branch of your configmanagement git repo, they are synced to the run directory on this master ready to be deployed by whatever means you deem appropriate.

 If desired, a push to the repo can also trigger a playbook run, which is useful in test environments, for example.
-To do this, edit templates/post-update.j2 to make the git hook do whatever you like after it has caused changes to propagate to the run dir.
+To do this, edit the var git_ansible_hook to make the git hook do whatever you like after it has caused changes to propagate to the run dir. by default it just echoes that it does nothing.
+Remember that this git hook runs as the limited git user which has the git-shell!

 This enables all ansible playbooks to be run from a centrally controlled server whenever changes are pushed to the relevant branch.

 This prevents any issues with people running ansible from different hosts, or using different ansible vesions.
 It also creates a possibility to cron ansible playbook runs.

-TODO: make rundeck to create a simplified user interface for deployment.
-TODO: make some kind of testing framework on the ansible-master.

 Requirements
 ------------

 Ubuntu server 18.04 (LTS) running on the master node.
-Of course, you need a working ansible control machine (eg your own) and required ssh keys on the master server so that you can do the initial setup.
+Of course, you need a working ansible control machine (eg your own) and required ssh keys + sudo on the master server so that you can do the initial setup.

 Role Variables
 --------------